google/gov-meetings-made-searchable/README.md

 #### index-meeting
 This is a container that parses Google Speech API responses and writes the contents to an Elastic Search index in a batch process.

+#### publish-pdf-transcript

+This is a container that receives pubsub messages with `globalId` identifiers and then parses Google Speech API responses to produce a human readable PDF transcript.